CarloWood/libmemleak/README.md

 backtrace will be the one that is reported at the top.

-Since libmemleak pushes older intervals to the bottom (you can delete them with the command `delete`) and combines interval to make larger and larger ones, neither cause should ever be a problem really; at some point in time the leak should be clearly detected in a slowly increasing number of printed intervals.
+Since libmemleak pushes older intervals to the bottom (you can delete them with the command `delete`) and combines intervals to make larger and larger ones, intervals being too short or too long should never be a problem really when the leak is continuous: at some point in time the leak should become clearly visible in a slowly increasing number of printed intervals.

 Hence, you can just sit back and watch until you see the leak pop-up on the top.